ivandevp/Book/chapter-1.md

 This file defines our express app and will tell npm what packages we will need to install.
 For now, we just have express listed as a dependency.
 The "3.x" means that our app requires any version of express, for example: `3.1`, `3.3.2` or `3.3.4`.
 We'll cover this in greater detail later on.

-Now back to the command line, lets install our dependencies using npm.
-Within the development
+Now back to the command line, let's install our dependencies using npm.
+Within the development directory run:

 `$ npm install`